-NORTHUMBRIAN WATER living water ESSEX&SUFFOLK WATER living water
+NORTHUMBRIAN WATER (iving water WATER (iving water

-GLOSSARY

-Asset
+GlossaryAt a glanceMoney from billsBorrowingsDividendsStructureOur plans -- --

+Glossary

-An item of property owned by a person or company.
+Asset An item of property owned by a person or company.
 For a water company this can be our network of pipes, treatment works and reservoirs.

-Bond

-A type of long-term borrowing.

-Capital allowances

-An expenditure that a UK business may claim against its taxable profit (eg. spending money on buying equipment).
+Bond A type of long-term borrowing.
+Capital allowances An expenditure that a UK business may claim against its taxable profit (eg. spending money on buying equipment).
 The allowance may be deducatable in one year or over several, allowing companies to delay payment of corporation tax until a time when the level of investment reduces.

-Capital contribution

-The amount of money or assets invested in the business by the owners.
+Capital contribution The amount of money or assets invested in the business by the owners.
 The capital contribution increases the owner's equity interest in the company.

-Capital investment

-The money invested in assets to enable a company like ours to deliver services to customers.

-Dividends

-The sum of money paid regularly (typically annually) by a company to its shareholders out of its profits. or reserves.

-Interest

-The money paid at a particular rate for the use of money borrowed.

-Investment grade credit ratings

-Is the quality of a company's credit and shows if they are at low risk of a credit default, making it an attractive investment.

-Principal intermediate holding companies

-Companies between the ultimate parent company and the operating company.

-Profit

-The amount of money left over once the costs associated with running the business are taken into account.

-Revenue

-All incoming money received by a company, often through charges or bills.

-Shareholders

-A person or company that legally owns one or more shares in an organisation.

-Tax

-A amount of money a company is required to pay to the government on any profit made from business activity.

-In this guide our aim is to give a clear explanation about our finances and governance.
-Let us know if you think we have succeeded or if you have any feedback by joining our online community.

-AT A GLANCE
+Capital investment The money invested in assets to enable a company like ours to deliver services to customers.
+Dividends The sum of money paid regularly (typically annually) by a company to its shareholders out of its profits or reserves.
+Interest The money paid at a particular rate for the use of money borrowed.
+Investment grade credit ratings Is the quality of a company's credit and shows if they are at low risk of a credit default, making it an attractive investment.
+Principal intermediate holding companies Companies between the ultimate parent company and the operating company.
+Profit The amount of money left over once the costs associated with running the business are taken into account.
+Revenue All incoming money received by a company, often through charges or bills.
+Shareholders A person or company that legally owns one or more shares in an organisation. Тах A amount of money a company is required to pay to the government on any profit made from business activity.

+Structure

+At a glance